GEPTON-INFOTECH/galena/README.md

 ![GEPTON](https://user-images.githubusercontent.com/39991296/122655705-18f33100-d172-11eb-8c5d-83378ea38e70.png)
 #
 [GEPTON](https://gepton.com) is a tech based startup working on empowering businesses with latest technologies.
-This is a template repository where we store all the common biolerplate data for our projects.
+This repo is for the landing page of gepton.
 ## Contributing
 `Contributions are welcome 🎉🎉`